garciaalvaro/block-navigation/README.txt

 == Credits ==

-Images from the readme banner and screenshots belong to [Sander Wehkamp](https://unsplash.com/@sanderwehkamp).
+Images from the readme banner and screenshots belong to [Charles Postiaux](https://unsplash.com/@charlpost).

 == Changelog ==